Pairing the Octomore Comus 04.2 with the Chateau d’Yquem Sauternes.

 An experience I’m glad we shared with a few close friends, for to imbibe alone would be a waste of time, because the finer things in life should be shared, and enjoyed, together.
 So, we sipped, laughed and chatted, formulating some motley tasting notes along the way.
 I called the pairing “Hot Honeysuckle: The Venom extracted from a lock of Medusas fiery snake hair” which earned me some very, very strange looks.
 Hehe!

 Nosing both expressions side by side was the absolute highlight for me.
-Flavours, layers and colours were dancing off the Riedel glassware as if the whisky and wine were trying to speak.
+Flavours, layers and colours were waltzing off the Riedel glassware as if the whisky and wine were trying to speak.
 Starting with the Chateau d'Yquem Sauternes, the bouquet took its time, and then offered up syrupy notes of sun-sweetened grapes, honeysuckle, fragrant white lilies and mandarins, with subtle ripples of pineapple flesh, toasted marshmallow and distant butter menthol lozenges.

 Moving on to the Comus, the nosing was not an all-out peat assault, it was more like a gentle nudge of smoke that softly emerged to reveal a candied tail.
 Would the sweetness have been there if we hadn’t nosed the French wine first?
 I dare say yes, but that will have to wait for another day when the Comus is nosed first.
 The sweet, smoky bouquet was then followed by the juicy, sugared fruits of the Chateau d’Yquem with wet, ripe tobacco and almond milk.